The online Comment window has expired

 • Default_avatar

-hunter king about 4 years ago
+hunter king over 4 years ago

 From stopping renters from being harassed out of their homes, to removing racist credit barriers for additional tenants & prohibiting landlords from calling ICE on a tenants loved ones, the #TenantProtectionUpgrades are what we need.
 The protections in this ordinance are meant to stabilize and advance racial justice in our community, now and after the pandemic.